nytud/purepospy/README.md

-# __Warning: This repository might not contain the newest version of the source code.
-The development is continued at https://github.com/dlt-rilmta/purepospy__

----

 # PurePosPy

 A Python3 wrapper for [PurePos](https://github.com/ppke-nlpg/purepos).
+(A previous version of the code is stored at https://github.com/ppke-nlpg/purepospy .)

 ## Requirements